Jan O. Jansson: Career

 Jansson was born in Hofors and grew up in Storvik, Sweden.
 During his youth he enjoyed skiing, orientation and terrain running.
 He moved to Uppsala in the 1980s, and studied theology and Swedish at Uppsala University.
 He later worked as a teacher and lecturer.

 He became leader of The Naturist Society in Rullsand in 1992.

 Between 2003 and 2004, Jansson participated in two seasons of the reality series The Farm, becoming known as an outspoken naturist who walked around nude during most episodes.
 Both series were broadcast on TV4.
-In 2003, he appeared nude in the music video for singer Markoolio's song "Vilse i skogen" (English: "Lost in the woods"), as the water spirit Neck from Swedish folktales.
+In 2003, he appeared nude in the music video for singer Markoolio's song "Vilse i skogen" (Lost in the woods), as the water spirit Neck from Swedish folktales.
 In 2005 Jansson participated in another reality series called Club Goa on TV3 with many other former participants from different reality series; the show was filmed in Goa, India.

-Jansson released a book Den Nakna Sanningen (English: The Naked Truth) in 2005.
+Jansson released a book Den nakna sanningen (The naked truth) in 2005.
 He also released a music single, a cover of the song "Leende guldbruna ögon".

 Today, Jansson works as an insurance trainer and educator for new insurance intermediary classes.